Employment specialists on a recent case of whistleblowing

 The judgment in Panayiotou gives employers some respite from recalcitrant ‘whistleblowers’ who would otherwise receive uncapped compensation if successful in their claims.
 The challenge for respondent employers in this situation is to persuade the tribunal that the reason for dismissal is not the protected disclosure itself but the employee’s overzealous conduct in trying to effect changes.
 This distinction will not always be obvious in practice.

-For more information on any of the issues raised in this article or to discuss dealing with whistleblowing in your workplace, contact us on 0117 904 6000.
+For more information on any of the issues raised in this article or to discuss dealing with whistleblowing in your workplace, contact our Employment Law team or call us on 0117 904 6000.

 Posted on May 19th, 2014 by Lyons Davidson